 Join the new Eat Right For Life, a group program for healthy eating and healthy living, and make long-lasting lifestyle changes for life.

 Receive guidance and support to move toward a whole food, plant-based diet.
-View current program schedule and resources Here.
+Next session begins Fall 2015, to view past program resources, click Here.

 Search Community Meetings by zip code.